CS-DS-125/125book/source/01-Introduction/WhatIsDS.rst

-Data scientists typically apply programming along with mathematics and applied statistics to problems within a specific domain area (for example, finance or meterology).
+Data scientists typically apply programming along with mathematics and applied statistics to problems within a specific domain area (for example, finance or meteorology).
 Knowing how and when to use data science tools requires expertise in the domain area where the tools are being used.

 It is important to remember that data science tools only provide useful